-General Provisions.-No degree will be conferred except publicly and at Commencements.
+No degree will be conferred except publicly and at Commencements.
 All candidates are expected to attend in person the Commencement at which their degree is to be conferred unless absent for good cause, in which case they will petition the President in writing at least one week in advance, giving the reason for their absence.

-No degree will be conferred without a residence of at least two long session semesters, or five summer session terms, or one long session semester and two summer session terms or an equivalent.
+No degree will be conferred without a residence of at least two long semester session semester and two summer session terms or an equivalent.
 At least thirty semester hours of work counting toward the degree must be completed in residence.

-At least twenty-four of the last thirty semester hours offered must be taken in the College.

-At least six semester hours in advanced courses in the major subject must be completed in residence.
-Not more than thirty semester hours of credit offered for a degree shall have been secured from other institutions by extension, correspondence, or both.
+At least twenty-four of the last thirty semester bours offered must taken in the College.
+At least six semester bours in advanced courses in the major subject must be completed in residence.
+Not more than thirty semester hours of credit offered for a degree shall have been secured from other institutions by extension, correspondence, or both

-A student registering either for the first time or in a later year may obtain a degree according to the requirements of the catalogue then in force, subject, however, to the restriction that all the requirements for a degree must be completed within six years of the date of the catalogue chosen.

-A condition, made by a candidate in the last semester of his session of graduation, may not be removed until the succeeding time for removal of conditions.
+A student registering either for the brst time or in a later year may obtain a degree according to the requirements of the catalogue then in force, subject, however, to the restriction that all the requirements for a degree must be completed within aix years of the date of the catalogue chosen.
+A condition, made by a candidate in the last semester of his session of graduation, may not be removed until the aucceeding time for removal of conditions.

 Special Provisions.-Upon completion of ninety semester hours of work as set forth in the outline for the chosen major, the student will petition the Faculty through the Registrar for permission to become a candidate for a degree.
-This petition will not be accepted unless the average grade of such work completed is C or better and all admission requirements have been satisfied.
+This petition will not be accepted unless the average grade of such work completed is C or better and all admission requirements have been work completed is C or better and all admission requirements have been satisfied.

-The student must make an average of at least fifteen points per semester hour in the courses taken at the College which are required and counted toward the degree, an A grade on a semester hour counting as 21 points; a B grade as 18 points; a C as 15 points; a D as 12 points; an E, an F, Px or an Inc., as zero.
+The student must make an average of at least fitteen points per semester bour in the courses taken at the College which are required and counted toward the degree, an A grade on a semester hour counting as 21 points; a B grade as 18 points; a C as 15 points; a D as 12 points; an E, Px or an Inc., as zero.
 The Faculty reserves the right to demand grades of C or better in certain courses when they are important as prerequisites or as parts of majors or minors.